katebowie/virasept/README.md

 ## Acknowledgments

 * [The noun project](https://thenounproject.com) - sink at top by Nendra Wahyu Kuncoro from Noun Project (CC BY 3.0)
-* Patients and staff at Yale New Haven Hospital
+* The patients and staff at Yale New Haven Hospital
 * []()

 <p align="right">(<a href="#readme-top">back to top</a>)</p>